LalitKumar234/Image-Gallery/README.md

 ## Folder-Structure

 In this project we have two folders one for the backend and other for frontend.
-In the .env of backend add your API key for filestack and MongodDB-URI.
+In the .env of backend add your API key for filestack and MongoDB-URI.
 After that type` npm install` and `npm run dev` this will start your development server.
 Frontend part is pretty straight forward just type `npm install` and `npm start`.

 ## Make sure to follow @frontend_edy on instagram for more projects like this one.